Kharkiv dormitories missile strike

 The missile strike on dormitories in Kharkiv was performed by Russian aviation with a series of missiles in the evening of 17 August and in the morning of 18 August 2022.
 This became one of the largest attacks on Kharkiv and one of the most tragic nights of the city.
 The impact killed 25 people including an 11-year old boy.
-44 were injured (including 3 children).
+44 were injured (including three children).

 Background

 At the very beginning of the 2022 Russian invasion of Ukraine, Russian soldiers tried to capture the city, but failed; Kharkiv has been subjected to almost constant shelling by artillery shells and rockets since then.

 Course of events

-On 17 August 2022, at 4:30 am, several rockets were fired from Belgorod on the Slobidskyi and Saltivskyi districts of Kharkiv.
+On 17 August 2022, at 4:30 a.m., several rockets were fired from Belgorod on the Slobidskyi and Saltivskyi districts of Kharkiv.
 In the Slobidskyi District, a four-story hostel of a tram depot was hit together with adjacent repair workshop and neighboring non-living building.

 The second missile attack was carried out at 21:30 and destroyed a three-story hostel in the Saltivskyi district, where people with hearing impairments lived.
 The missile attack caused a fire, and the building was completely destroyed.